 Underage Ban

 An underage ban on TikTok refers to the platform’s enforcement of its minimum age requirement policy.
 This one is for users under 13 (or 14 in some places).
-Their accounts can face permanent deletion after 113 days.
+Their accounts can face permanent deletion after the standard 113-day appeal window expires.

 While creators and influencers with professional accounts generally don’t have much to worry about, TikTok is known to mistakenly impose an underage ban in some cases.
-In such cases, you can try appealing to reinstate the account.
+You must appeal within the timeframe to reinstate the account.

 Temporary Ban